OlegKrasnov/react-project-boilerplate/README.md

 # React Project Boilerplate
 Basic template for a React project.
+With IE11 support.

 # Getting started